 0

-Event Calendar
+Events Calendar

 About People’s Wetland Project

-What is the point of the People’s Wetland Project?
+What is the People’s Wetland Project?

 The project seeks to honor the ongoing relationship between wetlands and people through advocacy, scientific literacy, and community development efforts.
 We see wetlands as third spaces, as integral parts of our ecological communities, and essential to a resilient earth in the face of climate change.
 Essentially, we seek to focus on ecology, flora, fauna, and liberation.